-While traditional media succeeds in mass reach, it offers a limited window for communicating your message—basically whatever you can fit into the window of a radio spot, TV commercial, or newspaper placement.
+While traditional media succeeds in mass reach, it offers a limited window for communicating your message—basically whatever you can fit into the window of a radio spot, TV commercial or newspaper placement.

-Shoppers may become aware of your product through an older mode of communication but in today’s online recommendation culture, social media remains second only to family, friends, and financial incentives as a motivator of purchase.
+Shoppers may become aware of your product through an older mode of communication. but in today’s online recommendation culture, social media remains second only to family, friends, and financial incentives as a motivator of purchase.

 Extend your story beyond the traditional frameworks through serialized content on your social media channels to keep your consumers engaged and intrigued.

-Lon also cites an instance in which a high-profile, Fortune 500 company acquired over 19 million friends without evidence of monetization or strategy.
+In the Fusion Marketing Bible, Safko cites an instance in which a high-profile, Fortune 500 company acquired over 19 million friends without evidence of monetization or strategy.
 While your foray into integrated marketing will likely not be on that scale, it serves as a reminder that whatever steps you take will only be as effective as the strategy behind them.

-Editor’s note: This post was originally published in September 2016.
+Editor’s note: This post was originally published in February 2017.
 It has been updated for freshness, clarity, and comprehensiveness.